(The Todos Santos annual childrens' trash can painting festival -- please see below for details)

 “If you don’t know where you’re going, you might end up some place else.” -- Yogi Berra

-While everyone will craft their own experience at OlaBrisa, many people have found it useful to consider descriptions of how other people have come to help create OlaBrisa, and also how they envision using it as a base camp for their lives.
+While everyone will craft their own experience at OlaBrisa, many people have found it useful to consider descriptions of how other people have come to help create OlaBrisa, and how they envision it playing an important role in enabling a second curve in their lives.

 Below are three compilations of these conversations.